Respect of Human Rights

 Consultation and Reporting Desk

 The Company has established the Futaba Helpline, an internal helpline that allows anonymous reporting and consultations, in order to detect and resolve internal issues early.
 In addition to the internal helpline, the head office and domestic Group companies have set up an external helpline at a law firm outside the Company for the wide range of usage including family members, retirees, and employees of major trading partners.
 Overseas Group companies have a similar mechanism to that in Japan.
-The helplines target violations of laws and internal rules which may significantly affect the Company, and the reports and consultations are fact-checked in collaboration with dedicated departments to speedily resolve problems.
+The helplines target violations of laws and internal rules, as well as issues related to human rights and environmental protection, all of which can significantly impact the company.
+The reports and consultations are fact-checked in collaboration with dedicated departments to speedily resolve problems.
+Internal reporting rules are managed in accordance with the Whistleblower Protection Act.
+The content of reporting is regularly reported to Directors and Audit & Supervisory Board Members.
+In FY2023, we received 58 reports and consultations (11 at Futaba Head Office and 47 at Group companies in Japan and overseas).
+Many of the reports concerned harassment or violation of internal rules, and we have responded to them appropriately.
+We will continue to enhance the effectiveness of the system through enhancement of awareness and improvement, etc.